krushton/flask-api-example/README.md

 Example of a basic API for a sqllite3 database

-##Usage##

-###db_init.py###

-The db_init.py script can be used to quickly add tables to the database (called data.db and stored in the root directory by default).

-The format of the command line arguments is:
-<code>python db_init.py tablename columnname:type columnname:type columnname:type ...</code>

-For example, to create a table called Books that will have a column for title, number of pages, and price:

-<code>python db_init.py books title:text pages:int price:real</code>

-See <a href="http://www.sqlite.org/datatype3.html">here</a> for a list of sqllite types.

-###app.py###
+###Usage###

-This file demonstrates CRUD operations for a table called 'messages' that has two text columns, 'name' and 'comment'.
+The file app.py demonstrates CRUD operations for a table called 'messages' that has two text columns, 'name' and 'comment'.

+When the app launches it will check if the database tables already exist, and create them if necessary.

 Routes:
 <table>